R. Kelly: 1995–1996 R. Kelly and "I Believe I Can Fly"

 In 1995, Kelly garnered his first Grammy nominations; two for writing, producing, and composing Michael Jackson's last number-one hit, "You Are Not Alone".

 Kelly's success continued with the November 14, 1995, release of R. Kelly, his eponymous second studio album.
 Critics praised him for his departure from salacious bedroom songs to embracing vulnerability.
 New York Times contributor Stephen Holden described Kelly as "The reigning king of pop-soul sex talks a lot tougher than Barry White, the father of such fluffed-up pillow talks and along with Marvin Gaye and Donny Hathaway, [both] major influences for Kelly."
 In December 1995, Professor Michael Eric Dyson critiqued Kelly's self-titled album "R. Kelly" for VIBE.
 Dyson described Kelly's growth from the 12 Play album: "Kelly reshapes his personal turmoil to artistic benefit" and noted that Kelly is "reborn before our very own ears".

 The album reached number one on the Billboard 200 chart, becoming Kelly's first number one album on the chart, and reached number one on the R&B album charts; his second.
-The R. Kelly album spawned three platinum hit singles: "You Remind Me of Something" (U.S. Hot 100: #4, U.S. R&B: #1), "I Can't Sleep Baby (If I)" (U.S. Hot 100: #5, U.S. R&B: #1), and "Down Low (Nobody Has To Know)" (U.S. Hot 100: #4, U.S. R&B: #1); a duet with Ronald Isley.
+The R. Kelly album spawned three platinum hit singles: "You Remind Me of Something" (U.S. Hot 100: No. 4, U.S. R&B: No. 1), "I Can't Sleep Baby (If I)" (U.S. Hot 100: No. 5, U.S. R&B: No. 1), and "Down Low (Nobody Has To Know)" (U.S. Hot 100: No. 4, U.S. R&B: No. 1); a duet with Ronald Isley.
 Kelly's self-titled album sold four million copies, receiving 4× platinum certification from the RIAA.
 He promoted the album with a 50-city "Down Low Top Secret Tour" with LL Cool J, Xscape, and Solo.

 On November 26, 1996, Kelly released "I Believe I Can Fly", an inspirational song originally released on the soundtrack for the film Space Jam.
 "I Believe I Can Fly" reached No. 2 on the Billboard Hot 100, and No. 1 on the UK charts for three weeks and won three Grammy Awards in 1998.
 In that same year, he contributed to "Freak Tonight" for the A Thin Line Between Love and Hate soundtrack.